Michigan’s Best Burgers

 Clyde’s Drive-In, St. Ignace - Cheeseburger

 We couldn’t go through this whole list without including a drive-in, and it’s hard to beat Clyde’s.
-Eating a burger is only enhanced by doing it in your car, and once again classic cannot be beat.
+Eating a burger is only enhanced by doing it in your car, and once again classic cannot be beaten.
 This burger alone is worth the drive over the bridge.

 As you can see, you never have to look far in Michigan to find a burger worth enjoying.
 From simple to gourmet, from unique to giant, the Mitten holds something on a bun that you will want to eat.
 And this is just a small sampling of what our state has to offer.
 You can’t turn a corner or cross a bridge without finding a new and exciting burger to try, so get out there and chow down!

-Gabriel Aikins is a proud Michigan resident and freelance writer with bylines at The Awesome Mitten and Substream Magazine.
+About the Author: Gabriel Aikins is a proud Michigan resident and freelance writer with bylines at The Awesome Mitten and Substream Magazine.
 Gabriel enjoys exploring both the cities and countrysides of Michigan, attending concerts at many of Michigan’s best venues, and drinking down the best craft beer the state has to offer.